ktsr42/qtb/doc/qtb.md

 mandatory.
 Once I have created the main body of code I switch over to creating unit tests for each function.
 This tends to be the tedious part of the job, but it is well worth the effort.
-Lots of ink has been spilt on the benefits of having unit tests, so I won't repeat them here.
+Lots of ink has been spilled on the benefits of having unit tests, so I won't repeat them here.

 After having finished writing the main code, I revisit each function